 - Skincare products containing tea tree and lavender oils

 Male breast reduction surgery is the treatment of choice for adult gynecomastia.
 This is an extremely successful procedure, but the decision to undertake it obviously depends on the grade of gynecomastia.

-Adult gynecomastia is a very common condition that is due to hormone imbalance.
-The causes are complex and multifactorial.
+Adult gynecomastia is a very common condition that results in enlarged male breasts that can have a negative impact on men’s confidence and lifestyle.
+The reasons someone would develop gynecomastia are complex and multifactorial.
 As men age, the male hormones gradually decline, resulting in a series of signs and symptoms of male menopause.
-The treatment of choice is male breast reduction surgery
+The treatment of choice is male breast reduction surgery.

 ©Copyright 2020 Gynecomastia.org.
 All rights reserved.
 Use and access to this site are subject to the terms and conditions as set out in our Legal Statement and Privacy Statement.

 The content on Gynecomastia.org is for educational purposes only.
 It is not intended as medical advice.
 It does not replace the need to meet with a physician who will accurately diagnose your condition and suggest treatment options.